jkwill87/teletype/readme.md

 # teletype

-**teletype** is a high-level cross platform tty library compatible with Python 3.6+.
-It provides a consistent interface between the terminal and cmd.exe by building on top of [terminfo](https://invisible-island.net/ncurses/terminfo.src.html) and [msvcrt](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) and has no dependencies.
+**teletype** is a high-level cross platform tty library compatible with Python 2.7 and 3+.
+It provides a consistent interface between the terminal and cmd.exe by building on top of [terminfo](https://invisible-island.net/ncurses/terminfo.src.html) and [msvcrt](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) and has no dependancies.

 # Installation

-`$ pip3 install teletype`
+`$ pip install teletype`

 # I/O Utilities (teletype.io)